-Spread your favorite pizza sauce or spread onto the dough, including tomato sauce, pesto, tapenade, roasted garlic or simply a light brushing of olive oil.
+Spread your favorite pizza sauce or spread onto the pre-made pizza dough, including tomato sauce, pesto, tapenade, roasted garlic or simply a light brushing of olive oil.

-Sprinkle the sauced dough evenly with the desired toppings.
+Sprinkle the sauced pre-made pizza dough evenly with the desired toppings.
 Apply the toppings lightly to avoid weighing down the crust.

 Baking the Pizza

-Preheat the oven to 400 degrees Fahrenheit for pizza dough from a tube or 450 degrees Fahrenheit for thawed, bakery or pizza shop dough.
+Heat the oven to 400 degrees Fahrenheit for store-bought pizza dough from a tube or 450 F for thawed, bakery or pizza shop dough.

 Place the pizza in the lower third of the oven to promote crisping and browning, and bake it for 14 to 16 minutes for a 12-inch pizza or 10 to 12 minutes for individual 6-inch pizzas.